httpie/cli/extras/profiling/README.md

 and customize the repos by passing `--local-repo`/`--target-repo` (can either take a URL or a path).

-If you want to run a third enviroment with additional dependencies (such as `pyOpenSSL`), you can pass `--complex`.
+If you want to run a third environment with additional dependencies (such as `pyOpenSSL`), you can pass `--complex`.